ChinmayNakwa/Avere/README.md

 # Avere
- # 🎟️ Avere   An all-in-one ticket booking solution inspired by BookMyShow
+ # 🎟️ Avere:   An all-in-one ticket booking solution inspired by BookMyShow